OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-14.md

 ## 1 Chronicles 14:9

-Now the Philistines had come and carried out a raid in the Valley of Rephaim.
+At that time, the Philistines came and launched a raid in the Valley of Rephaim.

 ---